ArgGrr/Apple2c-VGA/README.md

 - The sub pixel rendering mode is very close if not 100% the same as the Apple2 Win emulator, but I have no hardware to reference it against.
 - Because the Apple 2 TEXT or GRAPHICS mode is stored per line, things like Crazy Cycles 2c do not look exactly the same as a real machine.
 I.e. if it is drawing a small TEXT section at the start of a line, the whole line will be drawn black & white.
 Not an issue during normal game play.
 - The 140x192 rendering mode is bugged, the edges of the frame bleed out to the edges of the screen.
-- 80col text in non-white-mixed mode
+- 80col text is only really readable when rendered white / monochrome because of the sub pixel rendering mode.